 Walking past No .9 in the Spring you may have already seen plenty of stunning species Camellia!
 In flower at this moment is one of my favourites, a Hydrangea macrophylla ‘Zorro’ with delicate, thin, black stems.
 If you look up while walking down this pathway you’ll take notice of Eucryphia x nymansensis with dainty, open white flowers.
 Along this route you’ll also have the pleasure of meeting our trusty garden lizard!

-The numbers will lead you past the Wishing Well, through the Japanese inspired garden, across a small bridge, and into the Cupola.
+The numbers will lead you past the Wishing Well, through the Japanese inspired grotto, across a small bridge, and into the Cupola.
 This is the perfect view point.
 It is especially beautiful when the nearby Caesalpinia decapetala subsp. japonica cascades down its yellow flowers through the ornate metal roof.

 Adventuring on to No.12 you will feel like you’ve escaped the UK and into the wilds of the jungle.
 Several varieties of bamboo screen the path with their canes and you can even spot a few banana plants!
 This path will lead you to the Roman Waterfall adorned in ferns.
 Following the sign for No.14 you can enjoy a pleasant rest in the summerhouse.
 Nearby will lead to the ruins of the Folly, which has one of the best look outs onto the sea.